SquiddyScripts/courtquest/docs/ADMIN_GUIDE.md

 This guide is for teammates testing or running CourtQuest.
 It covers getting an admin account, the admin desk, and running a tournament from check-in to champion.
-You don't need to know how the code works to follow it.

 - Live site: https://courtquest.vercel.app
 - Back to the [project README](../README.md)